 CPVCSAP: Vanier Co-operative’s open concept kitchen mirrors a home environment and likewise the savoury smells of homemade cooking and baking remind children and parents about the importance of good nutrition and balance.

 CPVCSAP: Vanier Co-op’s toddler & preschool programs operate for six hours or more in a day.
 In accordance with the Ministry of Education & the Child Care & Early Years Act, children are offered both a morning and afternoon snack as well as a full lunch prepared on site with its portion, nutritional values and food groupings based on Canada’s Food Guide.
 An age-appropriate and comfortably furnished dining area has been designed for enjoying food and meal time for all the children and program staff.

 Staff working in the childcare kitchen have completed Ottawa Public Health’s Food Handler training which ensures food safety, cooking, storage, record keeping and sanitation procedures are stringently followed for the children’s health ad well-being.

-In 2018, Vanier Co-op returned to in-house gourmet cuisine made from fresh and healthy foods echoing the City of Ottawa’s Public Health Initiative, “Healthy Eating, Active Lifestyles.”
+In 2018, Vanier Co-op returned to some of its in-house gourmet cuisine made from fresh and healthy foods echoing the City of Ottawa’s Public Health Initiative, “Healthy Eating, Active Lifestyles.”
 Low sugar, low sodium, homemade foods with a keen focus on fruits and vegetables.